GannettDigital/api-docs/source/includes/_marketing_activity.md

 Use the master_campaign_id parameter to limit the results to a single Master Campaign ID.

-<internal>Web_publisher_campaigns array will show the WPCS(offer name) with it's subtotatals attributed to that chat within a campaign (for only trusted users).</internal>
+<internal>Web_publisher_campaigns array will show the WPCS(offer name) with it's subtotals attributed to that chat within a campaign (for only trusted users).</internal>

 ### Parameters